ChemicalDevelopment/chaudio/README.md

 ### ex_compose.py

-This is more in depth, how to use `AudioSource` to string together notes, and use plugins
+This is more in depth, how to use arrangers to string together notes, and use plugins

 ## Installation